-Doing this is a great way to build connection remotely.
-To show the photos, you can have your team members share their screen or send a file to the team leader who will have them pulled up.
+Have your team members share their screen or send a file to the team leader to share with everyone.

 For this icebreaker, have everyone on your team go around and share a word or phrase that represents how they feel that day.

-Christina Perricone, the HubSpot Website blog and Pillar Page manager, says this is her favorite icebreaker.
+Sr. Manager, Christina Perricone, says this is her favorite icebreaker.

 "The person sharing gets to decide whether or not to elaborate, and everyone listens without response.
 The purpose of the exercise is to give people a chance to release and/or reveal emotional setbacks, obstacles, wins, highlights, or anything else that might be impacting how they show up to work that day.
 It provides a space for participants to bring their entire self to work and it gives the team context for how to support that team member that day," Perricone adds.